xiaohui-zhangxh/ruby_llm/docs/installation.md

 *   RubyLLM's prerequisites.
 *   How to install RubyLLM using Bundler or manually.
-*   How to configure API keys and other settings.
+*   Where to find configuration details.

 ## Prerequisites

 *   Ruby 3.1 or later.
-*   An API key from at least one supported provider (OpenAI, Anthropic, Google Gemini, AWS Bedrock, DeepSeek).
+*   API keys for the AI providers you plan to use (e.g., OpenAI, Anthropic).

 ## Installation Methods